robik/dini/readme.md

  - __Well documented__

-     The code is well documented, allowing you to understand it easier.
+     The code is well documented.
+If you find something that isn't, be sure to open issue about it.

  - __Variable lookups__